 What is an initial course?
 The initial course is the name for the four weeks course you have to attend before the airline lets you loose in the airline world.
 It’s four weeks of flight safety, service, observation flights and training flights.
 This also means four weeks of studying.

-Besides flight safety you will also be prepared on the service on board.
-In my case we have different types of services depending on the duration of the flight.
+Besides flight safety, you will also be prepared on the service on board.
+In my case, we have different types of services depending on the duration of the flight.
 You’ll also be informed on how to wear your uniform.
 What is mandatory and what is not allowed.
-For example in my case it is mandatory to wear a lipstick and mascara with your uniform.
+For me, it is mandatory to always wear lipstick and mascara when wearing my uniform.

 My advice on how to survive your initial course?
-Tell your family and your homies that you’re probably off the radar for those four weeks.
-Of course it is different for everybody on how well you can study.
+Tell your family and friends that you’re off the radar for those four weeks.
 Be prepared to read the material you’ve discussed in class every single night.
 This is the best way to keep up with everything.
-You’re also preventing yourself from having to learn everything at once.
-Bring a marker to class so you can highlight everything important directly in the material.
+You’re also preventing yourself from having to learn everything at once in the end.

 Every Friday evening I would get out and have a drink or do something else.
 It’s weekend and you need the weekend to relax and sleep.
 Get your mind off procedures and safety equipment.
 Because the rest of the weekend you’ll probably be studying again.